Concerns are rising as a disturbing trend has resurfaced on social media, attacking people on TikTok again.

 The Blue Whale Challenge resurfaces on TikTok

-The Blue Whale Challenge is a dangerous and inappropriate ‘suicide challenge‘, and every now and again its popularity surges.
-The trend is aimed at teenagers and sets 50 challenges over 50 days, with the last task being to commit suicide.
+The Blue Whale Challenge is a dangerous and inappropriate ‘challenge that reappears every now and then, gaining popularity on social media.
+The trend is aimed at teenagers and sets 50 disturbing challenges over 50 days.

-Whilst the challenge has previously been known to exist on Instagram and Twitter, it is now also increasing in popularity on TikTok.
+Whilst the challenge has previously been known to exist on Instagram and Twitter, it has gained popularity on TikTok in recent years.

 This challenge is an incredibly dangerous trend with life-threatening consequences.
-If you see the Blue Whale Challenge existing on TikTok, report the posts and do not interact with them.
+If you see the Blue Whale Challenge existing on TikTok, please report the posts, turn your DMs private and do not interact with those messages.

 Do not interact or take part

 If you see any indication of the Blue Whale Challenge existing online we urge you not to take part or to share anything to do with it.